DominikN/docs_new/docs/manuals/rosbot.md

 `ssh husarion@<HOSTNAME_OF_YOUR_ROSBOT>`

-To get more information about using Husarnet visit this [tutorial](https://docs.husarnet.com/getting-started/)
+To get more information about using Husarnet visit this [tutorial](https://husarnet.com/docs/manual-general/)

 ## Low level firmware installation

 In the heart of each ROSbot there is a CORE2 board equipped with STM32F4 family microcontroller.
 The board is responsible for real time tasks like controlling motors, calculating PID regulator output or talking to distance sensors.
 High level computation is handled by SBC (single board computer) - ASUS Tinker Board (in ROSbot 2.0) or UP Board (in ROSbot 2.0 PRO).

 In order to use ROSbot you have to flash ROSbot's CORE2 board with low level firmware.
-There are two firmware options for you to choose from.

 ### I. Mbed firmware